bwintertkb/nft_image_and_metadata_generator/README.md

 ```
 [dependencies]
-nft_image_and_metadata_generator = "0.1.2"
+nft_image_and_metadata_generator = "0.1.3"
 ```

 ### Example

 The following is the example in the example directory.
+Note, that the images and metadata will be written to ./output/assets/images and
+./output/assets/metadata.
+The concatenated metadata will be written to ./output/metadata.

 ```
 use nft_image_and_metadata_generator::{